-The United States (U.S.) Navy conducts military training and testing activities in two northeast Pacific Study Areas; the Northwest Training and Testing (NWTT) Study Area and the Gulf of Alaska (GOA) Study Area.
+The United States (U.S.) Navy conducts military training and testing activities in the Pacific Northwest range areas.
 These activities are crucial for preparing combat-ready military forces capable of defending the nation.
 At the same time, the National Oceanic and Atmospheric Administration (NOAA) Fisheries is charged with managing and protecting threatened and endangered marine species in these waters.
 Part of their responsibility includes issuing permits to the U.S. Navy, allowing them to conduct their training and testing activities.
 Both NOAA Fisheries and the U.S. Navy share common objectives, which include minimizing the impact of military training and testing activities on protected species without compromising the effectiveness of training and testing.
 Additionally, they aim to reduce adverse environmental effects resulting from such activities.
 To achieve these goals, close collaboration and communication between the two entities are essential.
-The data generated from these cooperative efforts provide critical information about the geographical distribution and habitat of marine species within the Navy's study areas.
-This information enables the Navy to adapt its training and testing activities accordingly, while implementing protective measures for ESA-listed salmonids and other vulnerable species.
-Consequently, this approach allows for a balance between the Navy's mission requirements and the conservation of protected marine life in northeast Pacific.
+The data generated from these cooperative efforts provide critical information about the geographical distribution and habitat of marine species within the Navy's range areas.
+This information enables the Navy to adapt its training and testing activities accordingly, while implementing protective measures for salmonids and other vulnerable species.
+Consequently, this approach allows for a balance between the Navy's mission requirements and the conservation of protected marine life in the Pacific Northwest region.

 This particular project is dedicated to the study of Pacific salmonids in the offshore waters encompassing the existing Northwest Training Range Complex (NWTRC) and the offshore Naval Undersea Warfare Center Keyport Range Complex.
-These two areas collectively form the NWTT Study Area.
-In addition, the initial capture and tagging of ESA-listed ESU's with Alaskan waters provides valuable information about the occurrence and distribution of these fish in or near the GOA Study Area.
+These two areas collectively form the Northwest Training and Testing (NWTT) Study Area.
 The research conducted within this project is specifically focused on a region that is crucial for both the Navy's monitoring objectives and the conservation of species of interest, as outlined in current and future monitoring plans.
 By concentrating on this vital region, the project aims to support the U.S. Navy's commitment to minimizing the impact of its training and testing activities on Pacific salmonids and other marine species while ensuring the effectiveness of its operations.
-This research will provide essential information to inform decision-making and enable the implementation of protective measures for the marine ecosystem in the NWTT and GOA Study Areas.
+This research will provide essential information to inform decision-making and enable the implementation of protective measures for the marine ecosystem in the NWTT Study Area.

-To understand the migratory patterns and behavior of Chinook salmon tagged in the Gulf of Alaska, we used acoustic tags to track individual fish to determine if and when they transit through the Navy's NWTT Study Area.
+In an effort to understand the migratory patterns and behavior of Chinook salmon tagged in the Gulf of Alaska, we used acoustic tags to track individual fish to determine if and when they transit through the Navy's NWTT Study Area.
 In addition to tracking their movements, genetic stock identification (GSI) was used to determine the distinct populations of Chinook salmon.
 By monitoring the movements and genetic makeup of these important fish, this study aims to provide crucial insights to mitigate potential impacts of Navy activity on their migration, as well as to inform future conservation and management efforts to protect and sustain this species.